Andros island is the second-largest island of the Cyclades, just 2 hours away from Athens’ smaller port of Rafina.

 • Folklore and Christian Art Museum

 You are not sure if you can find them all by yourself and you prefer a guided small group tour of Andros Chora?
-Then, you can get more information at Half-Day Small-Group Tour of Andros
+Then, you can get more information at the Half-Day Small-Group Tour of Andros

 2. Tourlitis Lighthouse